PaoloMazzon/Astro/docs/classes/Level.md

  + `filename -> String` Filename of the Tiled map.

 Loads a [Tiled](https://www.mapeditor.org/) map as a level.
 See [Tiled Integration](../TiledIntegration.md) for more information.
-Returns a list of `lib/Util::Tileset`s representing each tile layer.
+Returns a map of `lib/Util::Tileset`s representing each tile layer by their name, for instance if you had two tileset layers in Tiled, 'Foreground' and 'Background', you can access their `lib/Util::Tileset` equivalent via `tilesets["Background"]` and `tilesets["Foreground"]` respectively.

 ### create
 `create()`